UBC-MDS/credit_default_prediction/README.md

 Regression to predict if credit account holders will make a default payment next month.
-Default payment refers to a situation when a borrower is unable to make timely payments, misses payments, or avoids or stops making payments on interest or principal owed.The model was trained on features that hold information about the client’s last 6 months bill and payment history, as well as several other characteristics such as: age, marital status,
+Default payment refers to a situation when a borrower is unable to make timely payments, misses payments, or avoids or stops making payments on interest or principal owed.
+The model was trained on features that hold information about the client’s last 6 months bill and payment history, as well as several other characteristics such as: age, marital status,